pengkobe/ionic-chat/README.md

 ```
 gulp buildchat
 ```
-you can get what you want
+you can get the task done!

 ## Back-End dependency
 you may click [build notes](server/README.md) for more information.